MRes Health and WellbeingFind a programme

 The MRes in Health and Wellbeing offers useful preparation for a number of careers.
 Foremost, the MRes is the academic basis and preparation for students choosing the 1+3 programme (the first year is the MRes and the +3 the PhD).

-The MRes emphasises ESRC-accredited research methods training, the ability to plan, research and write a sophisticated dissertation, and the ability to think in broad theoretical and interdisciplinary terms about challenging issues.
-These provide an ideal introduction to academic research.
+The MRes emphasises ESRC-accredited research methods training, the ability to plan, research and write a sophisticated dissertation, and the ability to think in broad theoretical and interdisciplinary terms about grand challenges in health.
+These provide an ideal introduction to a career in research.

-The programme also establishes a sound research training base, with practical applications.
-This gives our students a competitive edge for different types of employment, including research, policy and intervention implementation.
+The programme also establishes a sound research training base, with practical applications and experience of interdisciplinary projects.
+This gives our students a competitive edge for careers across research, policy and intervention implementation.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.